kazewong/flowMC/docs/quickstart.md

 ## Basic Usage

-To sample a N dimensional Gaussian, you would do something like:
+To sample an N dimensional Gaussian, you would do something like:

 ``` python
 import jax